dismantl/MediaGrid/README.md

 Implemented/under development:
 * Front-end web application for uploading, browsing, and viewing files
-* Webchat, including private encrypted chatrooms*
+* Webchat, including private encrypted chatrooms and encrypted IM*

 **\* NOTE: The security of encrypted chat has not been thoroughly tested.
 DO NOT rely on it to protect super-sensitive communications!**